 - Smashwords is an aggregator site and loads to various other booksellers

 - New but testing well is draft2DIGITAL From one portal, sell through 4 of the industry’s most powerful retailers.
-Draft2Digital is a digital publishing aggregator which provides a single, easy-to-use portal where you can convert your manuscript into an expertly-formatted ebook and publish it through all the industry’s most powerful retailers.
+Draft2Digital is a digital publishing aggregator that provides a single, easy-to-use portal where you can convert your manuscript into an expertly-formatted ebook and publish it through all the industry’s most powerful retailers.

 Sell to all or some of your choosing – it is best to go direct whenever possible.

 For POD printers (the most economical for self-publishing to avoid warehouse issues) are:

-- Amazon Createspace has been replaced with KDP print on demand available to all writers who self-publish
+- KDP print on demand available to all writers who self-publish, indie publishers, traditional publishers

 - Lightning Source for POD paperback and/or hardcover available for small publishers & indie press and Ingram Spark for self-pub

-- There are hybrid Indie Publishers like She Writes Press who is listed as publisher, but you do legwork or pay
+- There are hybrid Indie Publishers like She Writes Press listed as a publisher, but you do legwork or pay

 Don’t forget the many Indie Publishers & College Press

 - Independent Publishers & University Presses The best online guide to independent & university book publishers